Don’t Overlook What’s Right Under Your Nose: How Your Peers Can Help Power Expansion Success

 Through our work with companies pursuing ambitious expansion initiatives, we’ve recognized a simple yet vital best practice shared by the most successful ones: a commitment to understanding the challenges and common missteps of expansion before ever even starting.
 And while every international growth plan is unique, this practice delivers a competitive boost.
-It’s an overlooked form of practical due diligence, if you will.
+It’s an overlooked form of practice due diligence if you will.

 As Blueback Global’s Chief of Operations, I spend weeks on the road every quarter huddled with prospects and clients planning growth strategies and execution.
 Naturally, establishing a clear why and getting buy-in from relevant stakeholders before deciding to make the move is critical.
 Any growth initiative, be it M&A or targeted multi-country entry, needs to be a part of an overarching strategic business plan.
 But having this strategic impetus for green-lighting cross-border expansion is just a start.